Vizuri/presentations-johnnytu/modules/lecture-docker-security-tools/slides.md

 sudo docker run --rm -it alpine sh -c 'apk add -U libcap; capsh --print'
 ```

+Note:
-Note:  Remember that Docker does not use the "CAP" prefix when addressing capability constants.
+Remember that Docker does not use the "CAP" prefix when addressing capability constants.

 ---

-## What to watch out for
-### CAUTION!!
+## Common mistake: `--privileged`

 ```
 $ docker run --privileged

 ```

 - gives *all capabilities* to the container, also lifts limitations from  *device* cgroup